Maybach 57 and 62: Maybach 62 S

-On February 26, 2019, North Korean's chairman Kim Jong-un came to visit Vietnam along with his cars such as a Maybach 62 S as well as a Mercedes S600 Pullman Guard.
+On February 26, 2019, North Korean's chairman Kim Jong-un came to visit Vietnam along with his cars, including a Maybach 62 S and a Mercedes S600 Pullman Guard.

-Maybach 62 Landaulet
+Maybach 62 S Landaulet

-The Maybach 62 Landaulet, based on the Maybach 62S, revives the classic landaulet car body style, which was popular in the 1920s and 30s.
-Powered by the 62S's 612 PS biturbo V12, the Landaulet's front seats are fully enclosed and separated from the rear passenger compartment by a power divider window; the opacity of this partition can be electronically controlled.
+The Maybach 62 S Landaulet, based on the Maybach 62 S, revives the classic landaulet car body style, which was popular in the 1920s and 30s.
+Powered by the 62 S's 612 PS biturbo V12, the Landaulet's front seats are fully enclosed and separated from the rear passenger compartment by a power divider window; the opacity of this partition can be electronically controlled.

 A sliding soft roof allows back-seat passengers to take in the sun from the comfort of their seats.
 The chauffeur's area is finished in black leather, while the rear is white with piano black- and gold-flecked black granite inserts.

 Maybach publicly unveiled the Landaulet at the Middle East International Auto Show around the end of November 2007 as a concept car.
 Limited production was confirmed in January 2008.
-In total, 8 units were made, one of which was owned by rapper Birdman.
+In total, 22 units were made, one of which was owned by rapper Birdman.
 DJ Khaled owns one as well and it has appeared in a few of his music videos.
 Also, Lee Kun-hee, former chairman of Samsung owns one as of 2011.

+Only 18 units of the pre-facelift Maybach 62 S Landaulets were ever built, with a further four in a facelifted configuration.
+Ronald Bussink, a Swiss entrepreneur, placed an order for two facelifted Landaulets at the very end of production, in 2011, just when Daimler made the decision to cease production in the following year.
+Bussink had also changed one of those orders for a one-off RHD model.
+A special-request 62 S Landaulet "One & only RHD" model was still being completed by a Maybach specialists in January 2013 on a single stand offside while the production line was being dismantled.